 Like pigeons, their droppings are often acidic and can contain mites and other diseases.
 While they usually eat small fish and other marine life, they can also scavenge through exposed garbage or organic waste, creating extensive mess and damage.

 Seagulls are very social creatures and tend to flock together.
 Bird control measures in Melbourne are often required to prevent damage and mess that flocks will leave.

 The most likely is the House Sparrow which is an introduced species.
-This bird can easily enter your roof cavities or spaces due to its small size, but will also nest in gutters on roofs, window ledges and under the verandah.
+This bird can easily enter your roof cavities or spaces due to its small size, but it will also nest in gutters on roofs, window ledges and under the verandah.

-Interesting Fact: Sparrows often return year-after-year to the same nesting site, so it is vital that you bird proof your Melbourne home.
+Interesting Fact: Sparrows often return year after year to the same nesting site, so it is vital that you bird-proof your Melbourne home.

-Your best defense to rid your home of these invasive birds is to have gutter protection installed creating a barrier prohibiting nesting.
+Your best defense to rid your home of these invasive birds is to have gutter protection installed, creating a barrier prohibiting nesting.